Shivangini19/Backend_Assignment/README.md

-# FileUploadDownload
+# File Uploader and Downloader
-this is a simple file upload download app built using Node,Express,MongoDB,EJS and few other packages.
+This is a simple file upload download app built using NodeJs,Express,MongoDB,EJS,CSSand few other packages.

 Usage